23 Oct Breast Cancer Awareness Month: What it is and why it matters

 At Alabama Cancer Care, our goal is to provide the best possible service and treatment to those diagnosed with cancer.
 However, our ultimate goal is like yours: for a cure.
 If you or a loved one has been diagnosed with breast cancer, it can be overwhelming.
 There are many ways to get support, have your questions answered, and find the best next steps for your treatment.

-I’ve been diagnosed with breast cancer.
+I’ve Been Diagnosed with Breast Cancer.
 Now what?

 One out of eight women will be diagnosed with breast cancer in their lifetime.
-Learning that you have cancer can lead one to feeling overwhelmed, stressed, and hopeless.
+Learning that you have cancer can lead one to feel overwhelmed, stressed, and hopeless.
 However, it doesn’t have to be.
 There are many cancer treatment options for breast cancer, and the truth is, you are never alone.

 The first step of a cancer journey is getting your friends and family involved.
 Your loved ones will be an amazing support system for you as you discern what your medical treatment options are and where to engage in your cancer treatment.

 At Alabama Cancer Centers, we have many clinics that specialize in a variety of cancer treatments and will give you the best possible care.
-In addition to your friends and family, our medical staff acts as a support system to you throughout your cancer journey.
+In addition to your friends and family, our medical staff acts as a support system for you throughout your cancer journey.
 Our team will walk you through your unique situation, the severity of your diagnosis, and how to best move forward to reach healing.

-How to honor Breast Cancer Awareness Month
+How to Honor Breast Cancer Awareness Month